 I was brought to my first Bikram class in 2001.
 From that very first day I knew it was something that needed to be a regular in my life.
 In the summer of 2004 I left New England and went to LA for the teacher training.
 An experience I will hold near and dear.
-For the past seven years I have continued to grow as a teacher and as part of the BYS and Juice Box community, now a very special place in my heart!
+Since then, I have grown to enjoy Reno and its unassuming beauty, all while continuing to grow as a teacher and as part of the Juice Box community, now a very special place in my heart!

 I was brought into the room by my brother back in December of 2009.
 Who would’ve known the effect that one small spontaneous action would have on my life… I immediately fell in love with yoga and applied for a job cleaning the studio once a week so that I could continue my practice and eventually ended up working the front desk.
 Practicing has always been something I have held dear as it has allowed me to open up in mind, body and spirit.
 It has also helped me to be find confidence, self-love, and drive for life, and once I started working the front desk I enjoyed working too.
 I loved to see people’s happy smiling faces and having the opportunity to be a part of our awesome community.